 Zipp has dominated the carbon wheel market for a long time now and for good reason.
 The company just can’t seem to get it wrong when it comes to carbon rims.
 Such is the case with its Zipp 202 Firecrest wheelset, which is an impressive carbon all-rounder.

 Although not as aerodynamic as the 303 or 404, Zipp uses dimpling to improve airflow and hence aerodynamics.
 With its lower profile, the 202 Firecrests excel on long climbs.

 Zipp also uses a wider rim and 2-cross spoke to increase stiffness for braking and pedaling.

-The hub incorporates Zipp’s new 77 hub on the front and 177 on the back, adding stiffness and durability over previous Zipp wheels.
+The hub incorporates Zipp’s new 77 hubs on the front and 177 on the back, adding stiffness and durability over previous Zipp wheels.
 Disc brake compatibility adds reliable stopping power without the complications that come with carbon and rim brakes.

 The Zipp 202 Firecrest rims are tubeless, making flats much less of a disaster.

 Enve SES 2.2

-Once you get past the idea that carbon is too fragile for bike components (it isn’t), embrace the advantages that Enve’s new carbon hub adds to performance.
+Once you get past the idea that carbon is too fragile for bike components (it isn’t), embrace the advantages that Enve’s new carbon hub adds to the performance.

 Enve molds the holes in its carbon hub, as opposed to drilling them, making them strong and light.
 The wheelset weighs in at just 1,350g.
 The hub isn’t the only part of the SES 2.2 that it has improved upon.